CartoDB/airship/packages/bridge/README.md

 - Histogram widgets (numerical & categorical)
 - Time Series widget
 - Category widget
+- Range Slider, for a global range of a numerical value

 As Airship expands and adds further components, expect them to get their respective filter here as well.